Michael Z. Lewin

+Works

 Albert Samson

 Samson tells his stories in the first-person narrative form typical of many private-eye novels.
 They are witty, and they are off-beat, both for their plotting and setting and for the sharply drawn relationships that Samson has with his mother, who owns a luncheonette, and with his long-time but nameless girlfriend.
 In more recent work Samson's daughter features significantly.
 What about his late father?
-That relationship is described in "A Question of Fathers" first published in 2014 in Ellery Queens Mystery Magazine.
+That relationship is described in "A Question of Fathers" first published in 2014 in Ellery Queen's Mystery Magazine.

-Samson neither drink regularly nor chases women in the manner characteristic of his fictional confrères.
+Samson neither drinks regularly nor chases women in the manner characteristic of his fictional confrères.
 He does not own a gun, makes modest meals for himself, and shoots hoops in the park as a recreation.
 Although the stories start off in an understated fashion about seemingly trivial domestic matters, they eventually escalate to scenes of sometimes startling violence.
 Of major importance in the stories is the city of Indianapolis and, occasionally, other locales in Indiana.
 One novel, "And Baby Will Fall", focuses on Samson's long term romantic interest.
 Although not named in the Samson novels, Adele Buffington is the lead character in the book and both Samson and Powder also appear.
 The book was adapted as a television movie in Japan (as was the Samson novel, "Missing Woman".

 Among the several Samson short stories are four with a recurring client.
-These have been collected in "Alien Quartet" (2018).
+These have been collected in Alien Quartet (2018).
 "A Question of Fathers" is the fourth story in this collection.